usnistgov/5gdeploy/docs/trafficgen.md

 ## Gather netif counters

 `./compose.sh linkstat` command prints a table or writes a TSV document that lists network interface counters.
-The information is gathered by executing `ip -s link show` in each container.
+The information is gathered by executing `ip -s link show` in each container's network namespace, either through the bridge container on a multi-host deployment or in the target container itself.
-If a container lacks the iproute2 package, it is silently skipped.

 By default, the output is an aligned textual table.
 You can set `--out=FILENAME` flag to write to a TSV output file.